Axway/amplify-fusion-labs/llm-guardrail-connectors/README.md

     ![image](images/lab1_create_api_step18.png)
     ![image](images/lab1_create_api_step19.png)

-* Activate your API
+* Click Save and activate your API

 * Go to the Manager module, Application tab and create an application and provide a name (e.g. XX_ChatApp) and click Create
   ![image](images/lab1_create_api_step20.png)
   ![image](images/lab1_create_api_step21.png)

-* Add your API and Data plane and add an API Key and copy it
+* Add your API and Data plane and add an API Key, click Update and copy your API Key
   ![image](images/lab1_create_api_step22.png)
   ![image](images/lab1_create_api_step23.png)
   ![image](images/lab1_create_api_step24.png)

+* Use your previous curl command to call the API and see that you get a 401 Unauthorized response

-* Use a curl command as follows to call your API after replacing with your url and api key and you should get the same response:
+* Add an API Key header to your curl command as follows to call your API after replacing with your url and api key and you should get the same response:

   ```bash
   curl --location 'https://axway-university-design.sandbox.fusion.services.axway.com:4443/chatapi/v1/chatcomplete' \